- Page Count: 659

 When an elite BeiTech team invades the station, Hanna and Nik are thrown together to defend their home.
 But alien predators are picking off the station residents one by one, and a malfunction in the station’s wormhole means the space-time continuum may be ripped in two before dinner.
 Soon Hanna and Nik aren’t just fighting for their own survival.
 The fate of everyone on the Hypatia—and possibly the known universe—is in their hands.

 But relax.
 They’ve totally got this.
 They hope.

 This story was mostly flirty banter that got old, space terrorists, fighting & stressful running for their lives, and a weird interdimensional paradox event.
-And some of the plot twists from the previous book were recycled here, which lessened the impact.
 I really liked Marie Lu’s illustrations throughout the book, though!!
 They added a lot.
 And I still love the awesome format of these stories.

 So I’m looking forward to the next book, but I just wasn’t as into the new characters or story here for whatever reason.
-Maybe it was the pacing… but it was still fun to see the few pages with AIDAN!
+Maybe it was the pacing or because mass shootings freak me out.
+But it was still fun to see the few pages with AIDAN!
 And I added an extra star because Kady and Ezra showed up and reminded me how much I loved Illuminae.

 I wasn’t huge on how the end had a twist that wasn’t particularly new, though…